wso2/docs-is/en/includes/guides/organization-management/email-domain-based-organization-discovery.md

     - Email Domain: `bcmart.com`

 4. [Switch]({{base_path}}/guides/organization-management/manage-organizations/#switch-between-organizations) to the `Best Car Mart` organization on the {{ product_name }} Console.

-5. Onboard a new user to `Best Car Mart` organization with following information.
-You can either set a password for the user or invite user to set the password.
+5. Onboard a new user to the `Best Car Mart` organization with the following information.
+You can either set a password for the user or invite the user to set the password.
     <table>
         <tr>
             <th>Username and Email</th>